 b) Less than Significant.
-The Phase I Environmental Site Assessment Report (Appendix F) includes results from data base searches to determine the potential for release of hazardous materials from the Proposed Project site.
+The Phase I Environmental Site Assessment Report (Appendix E) includes results from data base searches to determine the potential for release of hazardous materials from the Project site.
 The San Diego Regional Water Quality Control Board (SDRWQCB), Department of Toxic Substances Control (DTSC), San Diego County Department of Environmental Health (SDCDEH), and San Diego County Air Pollution Control District (SDAPCD) were contacted regarding permits, site investigation files, air emissions, hazardous materials, underground storage tank (UST), and industrial waste discharge records for the subject property.
 Additionally, the State Water Resources Control Board's (SWRCB) GeoTracker, California Integrated Water Quality System (CIWQS), Stormwater Multiple Application and Report Tracking System (SMARTS), and DTSC's EnviroStor and Hazardous Waste Tracking System (HWTS) online databases were searched for information on the subject property to identify any evidence of previous or current hazardous material usage.
-The Proposed Project site is not listed on any of the regulatory databases and no other sites listed on the databases pose a significant threat to the Proposed Project site.
-No oil wells are located on the Proposed Project site.
-Therefore, no Recognized Environmental Conditions (REC) were identified on or near the Proposed Project site.
+The Project site is not listed on any of the regulatory databases and no other sites listed on the databases pose a significant threat to the Project site.
+No oil wells are located on the Project site.
+Therefore, no Recognized Environmental Conditions (REC) were identified on or near the Project site.
 Impacts would be less than significant.

-The Proposed Project site was historically used for agricultural purposes from at least 1946 to 1970.
+The Project site was historically used for agricultural purposes from at least 1928 to 1953.
 There is a potential that agricultural chemicals, such as pesticides, herbicides and fertilizers, were used onsite, which could result in a release of chemicals either during or following grading.
 Given this potential, a limited soil investigation was performed in conjunction with this Phase I to evaluate near-surface soils for restricted agricultural chemicals.
-The soil investigation included taking samples from 16 different locations up to 2 feet below ground surface.
+The soil investigation included taking samples from 12 different locations up to 2 feet below ground surface.
 The samples were analyzed for arsenic and organochlorine pesticides (OCP).
-The results showed non-detect concentrations of arsenic and low levels of OCPs that are below the screening levels for residential uses.
+The results showed non-detect concentrations of arsenic and OCPs.
 Therefore, no potential for release of hazardous materials was identified and impacts would be less than significant.

-c) Less than Significant with Mitigation.
-The Proposed Project site is located within onequarter mile of a school, which creates a potentially significant impact.
+c) Less than Significant.
+The Project site is located within one-quarter mile of a school, which creates a potentially significant impact.

 Residential projects are not operators or generators of hazardous materials.
-Thus, operation of the Proposed Project would not involve the use, transport, or disposal of hazardous materials, nor would it generate hazardous emissions, materials, or wastes.
+Thus, operation of the proposed Project would not involve the use, transport, or disposal of hazardous materials, nor would it generate hazardous emissions, materials, or wastes.
 Grading and construction activities may involve limited transport, use, and disposal of hazardous materials such as fuel for construction equipment.
 However, construction activities are short-term and hazardous materials used during construction would be transported, used, and disposed of according to federal, State, and local health and safety requirements.
 Therefore, impacts would be less than significant.

-The Proposed Project site was historically used for agricultural purposes from at least 1946 to 1970.
+The Project site was historically used for agricultural purposes from at least 1928 to 1953.
 There is a potential that agricultural chemicals, such as pesticides, herbicides and fertilizers, were used onsite, which could result in a release of chemicals either during or following grading.
 Given this potential, a limited soil investigation was performed in conjunction with this Phase I to evaluate near-surface soils for restricted agricultural chemicals.
-The soil investigation included taking samples from 16 different locations up to 2 feet below ground surface.
+The soil investigation included taking samples from 12 different locations up to 2 feet below ground surface.
 The samples were analyzed for arsenic and organochlorine pesticides (OCP).
-The results showed non-detect concentrations of arsenic and low levels of OCPs that are below the screening levels for residential uses.
-No other Recognized Environmental Conditions (REC) were identified on or near the Proposed Project site.
+The results showed non-detect concentrations of arsenic and OCPs.
+No other Recognized Environmental Conditions (REC) were identified on or near the Project site.
 Therefore, no potential for release of hazardous materials was identified and impacts would be less than significant.